kubernetes-manifest

 # deployment spec...

-Kubernetes manifest Components are processed in the order they appear in your repository.
+Kubernetes manifest components are processed in the order they appear in your repository.
 If you have dependencies between resources, ensure they are ordered appropriately or use proper Kubernetes resource dependencies.